johnuberbacher/restyle-for-allo/README.md

 # ReStyle for Allo (for web!)
-A Chrome Extension aimed at modifying and improving on Allo for Web's UI styles that I wasn't to keen about.
+A Chrome Extension aimed at modifying and improving on Allo for Web's user-interface.

 ## Current Changes
 - Remove the hover effect on the input field and flatten it down